Computational Neuroscience

-Computational researchers at The Friedman Brain Institute, organized under the aegis of the Center for Computational Neuroscience with generous philanthropic support from Adam and Jana Shapiro, work closely with experimental data on various scales to uncover novel insights and generate new experimental predictions.
-Our computational team leverages several different approaches to understand the brain, and includes the Nash Family Center for Advanced Circuit Therapeutics and the Center for Computational Psychiatry.
+Computational and systems neuroscience researchers at The Friedman Brain Institute, organized under the aegis of the Center for Computational and Systems Neuroscience with generous philanthropic support from Adam and Jana Shapiro, work together with experimental and computational approaches to uncover novel insights into how the brain drives behavior.

 Areas of Research and Clinical Focus